Dansoftowner/Boomega/JVM_OPTIONS.md

 ## Runtime JVM options

-These options should be specified if the JVM is version `16` or later.
+These options should be specified if the java has version `16` or later.
 ```
 --add-exports javafx.graphics/com.sun.javafx.scene=ALL-UNNAMED
 --add-exports javafx.graphics/com.sun.glass.ui=ALL-UNNAMED